 What is YouGov?

 YouGov is an international market research firm incorporated in 1998.
 Their headquarters are in the UK, but they operate across most of the globe.
 They conduct surveys on behalf of a diverse group of clients to get a better understanding of the public’s view on current affairs, consumer products and brands.
 There are also political polls which you can take part in.

 Signing up is a fairly simple process.
 You can state how often you want to receive surveys, but I suggest selecting as often as possible.
 The fact is, surveys don’t come rushing in, so it’s very unlikely that you be snowed-under.

 The surveys are quite interesting.
-You’re often asked about your TV watching habits and your thoughts on politics, although that line of questioning doesn’t require particularly deep thinking.
+You’re often asked about your TV watching habits, health, relationships and your thoughts on politics, although that line of questioning doesn’t require particularly deep thinking.